Technology intelligence: Historic Development

 Technology intelligence is not new but is more important now that organizations and societies are being disrupted by the shift to an information and networking-based economy.
-Also known as Competitive Intelligence, there are different stages of the evolution process.
-The interest started in 1994 with numerous publications on the topic, government efforts to encourage competitive intelligence and the origination of competitive intelligence courses and programs in universities.
-Then in the 1980s, the work of Michael Porter on strategic management renewed this interest.
-Between the 1970s and 1980s, a few companies started adopting technology intelligence processes but were not successful.
-This failure still causes a great uncertainty on how companies can adopt these practices.
-However, over the past few years, there is still a growing interest in technology intelligence processes.
+A subset of competitive intelligence, there are different stages of the evolution process.
+Between the 1970s and 1980s, companies started adopting technology intelligence processes but were not successful.
+This failure still causes uncertainty on how companies could adopt these practices, but in later years interest in technology intelligence processes grew.
+In the 1980s, the work of Michael Porter on strategic management renewed this interest.
+In the 1990s, competitive intelligence grew with numerous publications on the topic, government efforts to encourage competitive intelligence and the origination of competitive intelligence courses and programs in universities.

-The first generation of technology intelligence occurred when there was no long-term strategic framework for Research and Development (R&D) management.
+The first generation of technology intelligence occurred when there was no long-term strategic framework for research and development (R&D) management.
 A number of inefficient innovations were created, due to the fact that there wasn't much coordination between the central research department and their technology needs.
 Technology monitoring was introduced to the central research department but still, there were errors.
 The recommendations were not efficient and their presentation was poor and this didn't do much for the resource allocation process.

 The second generation of technology intelligence tried to strengthen the link between companies and R&D management by offering short term technological needs but this was not enough as the corporate strategy did not offer long term guidance.
 When it came to emerging technologies, these could not be easily implemented because they had not adequately planned and were not receptive to recommendations.
 The technology intelligence processes in this generation were focused on customers in the short term run.
 Information was collected, analyzed and organized in a controlled manner based on the technology intelligence process of the researcher and this limited the efficiency of the technology intelligence specialists.

 In the third generation of technology intelligence, the corporate and technology management both decide the strategy and content of R&D. The insufficient information about the knowledge of the market in the future is used as an opportunity to introduce long term innovations to help the company grow and take advantage of opportunities.
 This strengthens the company's learning ability as all necessary parties are involved.
 This differs from the previous generations as technology intelligence positions have a coordination role and is decentralized.
 This is the stage that only a few companies have moved to and others are gradually doing the same.